hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 Sugar also causes release of dopamine but not as violently as drugs and is rare among dopamine-inducing foods.
 Broccoli has no effect which probably explains why its so hard to get kids to eat their veggies.

+Balanced food
+If you eat balanced meal, dopamine level spike in the reward system hotspots.

 What happens in brain which makes sugary food hard to resist?